makersacademy/news-summary-challenge/README.md

 Check out [here](http://makers-news-today.surge.sh)

-I have built a single-page web app that summarises the news using the Guardian API and Aylien APIs, using Javascript, HTML and CSS.
+A single-page web app that summarises the news using the Guardian API and Aylien APIs, using Javascript, HTML and CSS.

 ## Key Features
 * Show 10 latest headlines from Guardian